 The 12 volt direct current (DC) electrical system (similar to that in your car or truck) derives its power from the batteries.
 Batteries are kept charged by the engine-driven alternator or the optional battery charger/converter which must be powered by shore power.
-The battery voltage is indicated by the voltmeter on the helm panel (on the SmartCraftTM System Tach) and if equipped with optional shorepower, on the battery charger panel located in the bilge.
-The batteries supply power to the fuses in the engine compartment, or the circuit breakers on the main DC breaker panel.
-This panel contains the breakers which supply power to the subpanels and fuse blocks at the control station.
+The battery voltage is indicated by the voltmeter on the helm panel (on the SmartCraftTM System Tach).
+The batteries supply power to the circuit breakers on the main DC breaker panel.
+This panel contains the breakers which supply power to the fuse blocks at the helm.

-The negative terminal of each bank of batteries is attached to the negative ground studs of the propulsion engines.
+The negative terminal of each bank of batteries is attached to the main DC negative bus which in turn connects to the negative ground studs of the propulsion engines.
 This "negative ground system" is the approved system for marine DC electrical systems.